 Step #4.
 Next, Swipe up on the address to reveal more options.
 Then, tap on the More button (…) at the top right and choose Download offline map.

 Note: In some case, you may see the Download option at the bottom itself.
 Simply swipe left on the several options like Directions, Label, Share and hit the Download button.

 Step #5.
 Check out the total size of the offline map and how much space is available on your device.
 Up next, hit Download.

 Now, wait until the app has successfully downloaded the map data.
 It may notify you once it’s done.

-How to Use Google Maps Without Internet Connection on iPhone or Android
+Use Google Maps offline on iPhone or Android

 Once you have saved the desired destination, you can take advantage of the map to navigate freely.
 It works pretty much the same way with some caveats mentioned above.

 Simply open the app → search for the saved location.
 The app will drop the pin on the map and display limited information along with options like Directions, Label, Share, etc. Now, tap on Directions and hit Start.
 Now navigate using the offline map with complete peace of mind.